nkarl/nkarl.github.io/src/content/blog/2024-05-5-trying-out-nix.md

 ## Starting a Nix Shell Instance

-For this foray into Nix, I will use the Nix Docker image.
+For this foray into Nix, I will use the [Nix Docker image](https://nixos.org/download/#nix-install-docker).
 The goal is to maximize understanding, which means that configurations will be highly volatile.
-Thus, it is imperative that they are isolated from my main system.
+Thus, it is imperative that we minimize the contact area with our main system.

 ```sh
 docker run -it nixos/nix